csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 b.
 Create a section of this course in Autumn 2009, with _sec id_ of 1.

 c.
 Enroll every student in the Comp.
-Sci. department in the above sec- tion.
+Sci. department in the above section.

 d.
 Delete enrollments in the above section where the student’s name is Chavez.